tldr-pages/tldr/pages/common/terraform-fmt.md

 `terraform fmt`

-- Format configuration in current directory and subdirectories:
+- Format the configuration in the current directory and subdirectories:

 `terraform fmt -recursive`